 If you or someone close to you has been charged with a crime, you may a lot of questions about the criminal justice process.
-As a knowledgeable and skilled Tucson Criminal Defense Lawyer, Sherick & Bleier can answer your questions about specific offenses in Arizona and federal court and the criminal justice process in general.
+As a knowledgeable and skilled Tucson Criminal Defense Lawyer, Sherick & Bleier can answer your questions about specific offenses in Arizona and the criminal justice process in general.
 Here you will find answers to many common legal questions, but we urge you to contact our law office directly to have your specific questions answered.

 1. What is the difference between a felony and a misdemeanor?